Escalfy/SEPTA/README.md

 # SEPTA

 Side Effect Prediction Timely Analysis

 Web Application Prototype

-To what extent are machine learning adverse-drug event classifiers comprehensible by clinicians?
+To what extent are machine learning adverse-drug event classifiers actionable by clinical physicians?

-The goal was to design an interactive artefact for enhanced comprehension of developed machine learning classification models.
-In view of aiding identification of Adverse Drug Events.
-A serious threat to public health.
-Capable of identifying unreported adverse-drug events, the artefact aims for effective and efficient physician interpretability.
-Taking a human-centred approach to machine learning this produces  unprecedented applicability in patient safety.
-This research is a proof of concept, assessing the study’s feasibility of design.
-The following objectives were defined accordingly:
+The aim was to develop a proof of concept (PoC) that identifies how predictive ADE classifiers can be of practical value to take action by clinical physicians.
+Taking action to report ADEs by aiming to facilitate the process required satisfying conditions:

-•	Articulate needs and preferences of physicians during ADR causality assessments.
+•	Articulate needs of physicians during ADE reporting

-•	Design an interactive artefact for improved comprehension and identification of ADRs.
+•	Design an interactive artefact prototype to make ADE classifiers actionable.

-•	Evaluate efficacy and efficiency of the artefact compared to current clinical practices as a proof-of-concept .
+•	Qualitatively evaluate the artefact to address feasibility in clinical settings.

+Taking a human-centred approach to machine learning in view of improving clinical patient safety is unprecedented.